 Exploring the Kennedy Space Center Built in 1967 for astronauts and their families to view space center operations, today the Visitor Complex is host to more than 1.5 million tourists each year.
-The 131-sq-mile (340-sq-km) facility offers guests a full-day, comprehensive space experience, including excellent IMAX® films at the Visitor Complex, live-action shows, astronaut encounters, and the Apollo/Saturn V Center - the climax of the narrated, video-enhanced bus tour.
+The 131-sq-mile (340-sq-km) facility offers guests a full-day, comprehensive space experience, including excellent IMAX® films at the Visitor Complex, live-action shows. astronaut encounters, and the Apollo/Saturn V Center the climax of the narrated, video-enhanced bus tour.
 The go-at-your-own-pace tour enables visitors to stop and explore each of the major destinations.
 One all-inclusive admission ticket takes visitors on the KSC Tour, both IMAX® space films, and all exhibits.
 VISITOR COMPLEX The place where everyone heads first is the IMAX® Theater, where two back-toback IMAX® theaters put on stunning films on screens more than five stories high.
-For some people this is the highlight of their visit.
-Top of the bill is Magnificent Desolation: Walking on the Moon 3-D. Narrated by Tom Hanks, this film takes audiences to the lunar surface to walk alongside the 12 astronauts who have been there.
-Rarely seen NASA footage, computer-generated images, and live-action renditions of the lunar landscape are featured.
-The other film on offer at the IMAX[®] Theater is Space Station 3-D, which shows astronauts from Europe and America on board a space station.
+For some people this is the highlight of their visit Top of the bill is Magnificent Desolation: Walking on the Moon 3-D. Narrated by Tom Hanks, this film takes audiences to the lunar surface to walk alongside the 12 astronauts who have been there.
+Rarely seen NASA footage. computer-generated images, and live-action renditions of the lunar landscape are featured.
+The other film on offer at the IMAX® Theater is Space Station 3-D, which shows astronauts from Europe and America on board a space station.
 It provides great footage of those views that only astronauts get to see.
-The 300-seat Universe Theater at the Visitor Complex shows the inspirational film Quest for Life, which highlights the need for future space exploration to search for life in our galaxy.
-The NASA Art Gallery, inside the IMAX[®] Theater, offers more than 200 artworks by some famous artists, including Andy Warhol, Robert Rauschenberg, and Annie Leibovitz Kids will probably prefer to see the latest planetary explorer robots, and learn
+The NASA Art Gallery. inside the IMAX® Theater, offers more than 200 artworks by some famous artists including Andy Warhol.
+Robert Rauschenberg, and Annie Leibovitz.
+Kids will probably prefer to see the latest planetary explorer robots, and learn about their interplanetary adventures as revealed in Robot Scouts.
+The popular Astronaut Encounter show takes place in the 300-seat Astronaut